California voting changes raise concerns for ‘Super Tuesday’

 California’s primary also comes amid massive changes aimed at expanding voter participation: new voting equipment, vote centers that are replacing polling places in some counties and expanded same-day voter registration.

 Those changes may confuse some voters.
-The fear is that California will end up with a mess much larger than the Feb.
-3 debacle in Iowa, where the Democratic Party could not declare a winner for several days because of problems with a new cellphone app used to collect data from caucus sites, among other blunders.
+The fear is that California will end up with a mess much larger than Iowa, where the Democratic Party could not declare a winner for several days because of problems with a new cellphone app used to collect data from caucus sites, among other blunders.

 The results of competitive races, such as the presidential primary, likely won’t be known Tuesday.
 California accepts ballots arriving up to three days after election day and has expanded same-day voter registration, so ballot counting will continue well after Tuesday.
 There were more than 2 million ballots left to process after the 2016 primary.